AdamBBrown/ExData_Plotting1/README.md

 ## Loading the data

 When loading the dataset into R, please consider the following:

 * The dataset has 2,075,259 rows and 9 columns.
 First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

+- Reading in 1% of the data yields and estimate of 116.8 Mb
+- After reading the full dataset, the object should consume approximately 87.6 Mb of memory with latest versions of R/R Studio

 * We will only be using data from the dates 2007-02-01 and 2007-02-02.
 One alternative is to read the data from just those dates